Pakistani Imran Khan and his wife appear in court and plead not guilty in another corruption case - ExBulletin

 - Pakistani Imran Khan and his wife appear in court and plead not guilty in another corruption case

-- Historic USF men's basketball team wins AP poll – The Oracle
+- Fashion Show and Tell at USF Celebrates Everyone – The Oracle